There will be no concession sales available at show as of Dec. 19, 2021.

 Our HVAC system has been upgraded so that more fresh air is being circulated in the building.

 Plexiglas has been installed at our concession stand as an extra barrier between customer and staff.

 Hand sanitizer is available at locations throughout the lobby and auditorium.

 Debit/touchless payment is now available!

 Not only that, you can book your tickets online for any film we have scheduled.
-(Not a safety thing, but buying tickets in advance, either online or in person, is a good idea for weekends; we can only sell 100-150 tickets currently, so a sold out show is not unusual.)
+(Not a safety thing, but buying tickets in advance, either online or in person, is a good idea for weekends as we do still have slightly restricted capacity.